Bowling Green State University: Transportation and safety

 The campus fare-free bus transit system began in 1990 and runs throughout the campus and surrounding neighborhoods.
 In 2005 the university started testing Hybrid buses on the service's main route.
 The first hybrid bus on the system used a proprietary diesel-electric propulsion system, known as a Hybrid Booster Drive (HBD), and was developed by the Electric Vehicle Institute (EVI) within the BGSU College of Technology.
 The system is made up of four routes.
 It includes major stops at various residence halls, academic buildings and athletic buildings.
 The campus has a mobile application that allows the students to track the location of the different buses around campus.
 This application also gives an estimated time of arrival for each route to reach a given bus stop.

 The Orange Bike program began in 2008 as part of an increase in campus sustainability.
 The program offers a community bike rental service to students to reduce the carbon footprint of commuters.

-In February 2020, the university began testing robots from Starship Technologies for on campus deliveries.

 The University Police Department provides 24-hour law enforcement and security, campus escort service, motorist assistance, educational programs, and crime prevention information for the BGSU campus and surrounding areas.
-The department is staffed by 24 full-time, state-certified police officers granted full police authority by the Ohio Revised Code.
-In addition to the officers, the department includes a student safety services staff that provides services for the university community, such as crowd control and the campus escort service.
-The department deploys uniformed officers to patrol the campus in marked police cars, bicycles, and on foot.
-The department has a mutual aid agreement with the Bowling Green City Police and with all other state university police departments in Ohio.